Renzi struggling to rein in Italy's big-spending state

 Luigi Boggio, managing director of B. Braun Milano SpA, the local unit of the global healthcare supplies company, says he is owed 70 million euros – a considerable chunk for a company that made 175 million euros last year.
 On top of the cost of not being able to invest is the cost of borrowing from banks to fill the gap, says Boggio.
 "That's a lot in terms of loss of competitiveness," he says.

-Of 27 billion euros of repayments authorized by Letta to be settled by the end of 2013, 3.5 billion are still outstanding.
+Of 27 billion euros of repayments authorised by Letta to be settled by the end of 2013, 3.5 billion are still outstanding.

 Renzi is pushing for Italy's debt reduction commitments to the EU to be eased to avoid what he calls the EU's "Kafkaesque logic" of telling it to settle its debts but not giving it the fiscal leeway to do so.